aslavchev/qa-mentorship-program/mentee-work/week-05/decision-tables.md

 - Last Name: ""
 - Zip: ""
 **Expected:** Error message: *"Error: First Name is required"* (this is the first missing field)

-## 7. Summary
-- Created a decision table with 3 input conditions and 5 rules.
-- Converted rules into clear test cases.
-- Used real behavior from SauceDemo checkout validation.
-- Followed the Week 5 structured method.